strotee/debotnet/templates/design.md

-# How to change the Debotnet template?
+# How to change the Debotnet design?
-To enable a template, just copy and replace the existing [Template] section in "debotnet-settings.txt" file with following code.
-You will find the "debotnet-settings.txt" file in \bin\ directory of Debotnet or just open Debotnet> Hamburger menu > Advanced settings
+To enable another design, just open Settings > Change design.

+All .designs are located in \bin\ directory of Debotnet and can be viewed as plain text, with an editor of your choice.
+You will find here custom design code.
+To install it, just copy one of the following [Template] sections into a Text file, save it as .DESIGN filetype and move it to the above mentioned directory of Debotnet.
+You're done!

 Windows PowerShell
 ---